 View this post on Instagram

-While smartphone macro photography is specific to smartphones, the philosophies behind macro photography as a discipline are the same regardless of what kind of camera you’re using (don’t believe us – check this out).
+While phone macro photography is specific to smartphones, the philosophies behind macro photography as a discipline are the same regardless of what kind of camera you’re using (don’t believe us – check this out).

 In the eyes of many photography professionals, macro photography is a term only used when the subject is the same size as your camera sensor or smaller.
 According to these people, the term is frequently misused by people who’re just taking photos of little things.